SocketCluster/sc-crud-sample/README.md

 After playing around with Node.js some more, I decided to rewrite the entire backend part of jCombo in JavaScript (on top of Node.js).
 I renamed the project to nCombo (then later to Nombo).
 It was only after I had finished porting all my PHP code to Node.js that
 I found out about Meteor, then Derby, then SocketStream and all the other full-stack frameworks which were also trying to solve the same problem as I was.
-This back when the term 'Single Page App' started gaining traction.
+This was back when the term 'Single Page App' started gaining traction.

 At that point, I started promoting Nombo on Reddit (/r/node) to see what the community thought of it.
 Based on feedback from Reddit users, I learned the following things: